StephenClearyFaithlife/Ananke/README.md

 * `0` - If the application logic returns without exception.
 * `64` - If the application logic threw an unhandled exception.

-However, if the application logic returns an `int`, then that is used as the process exit code.
+* (other) - If the application logic returns an `int`, then that value is used as the process exit code.

 Exit codes are returned by Ananke even if you use `static void Main` as your entrypoint.